thep1geon/nomi/README.md

 Currently, the compiler only supports one function being in a file.
-Within that function, you can call external functions (nothing is checked yet) which take one argument which is a number with a width greater than 32.
-We don't link with libc, so the only functions you can call are the ones hardcoded in the assmebly file generated behind the scenes before it's assembled by the compiler.
+Within that function, you can call external functions (nothing is checked yet) which take one argument which is a number with a bit-width greater than 32.
+We don't link with libc, so the only functions you can call are the ones hardcoded in the assembly file generated behind the scenes before it's assembled by the compiler.

 The compiler will emit an object file for you to link yourself.
 There are plans